xDavide9/notepad/README.md

 > Inspired by Windows 10 Notepad, but dark-themed

 ### Installation
-- For Windows, you can install [JNotepad.exe](https://github.com/woodrow73/JNotepad/releases) as a standalone application
+- For Windows, you can install [JNotepad.exe](https://github.com/xDavide9/JNotepad/releases) as a standalone application
-- To run the [_Jar_](https://github.com/woodrow73/JNotepad/releases), make sure you have [_Java 17_](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html) or later installed
+- To run the [_Jar_](https://github.com/xDavide9/JNotepad/releases), make sure you have [_Java 17_](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html) or later installed
-- You can run the application with `java -jar JNotepadFork-<<version>>.jar`
+- You can run the application with `java -jar JNotepad-<<version>>.jar`

 ### Features